 These unseen injuries may not be evident to others, but that does not mean that they are any less serious.
 If you are experiencing emotional distress after a wreck, proper treatment is key.
 Our car accident lawyers can help ensure you receive the care you need, as well as the compensation you deserve.
 Read on to learn more, then contact the Mike Hostilo Law Firm to schedule your free consultation.

 Keep in mind that children may experience emotional trauma as well, with symptoms enduring months or even years after the event.
-In fact, about one third of kids who were in car accidents experience some kind of emotional trauma.
+In fact, about one-third of kids who were in auto accidents experience some kind of emotional trauma.

-After your car accident, watch carefully for these symptoms of emotional distress:
+After your auto accident, watch carefully for these symptoms of emotional distress:

 Acute Stress Disorder Vs. Post-Traumatic Stress Disorder

-If you need immediate help for suicide and other severe mental health struggles, please contact a 24/7 trained counselor to help with the National Suicide Hotline via options:
+If you need immediate help for suicide and other severe mental health struggles, please contact a 24/7 trained counselor with the National Suicide Hotline via the options: